nicolae-stroncea/nicolae-stroncea.github.io/_posts/2024-03-15-the-meaning-of-life.md

 But what if you're one of the 500 million people that doesn't believe in a God?
 What do you do when there's nobody watching over you, when it's just you, 80 years of consciousness and no manual on how to fill them?

-After several walks in the forest and many visits to expensive coffee shops I have the answer: life is meaningless.
+After several walks in the forest and visits to expensive coffee shops I have the answer: life is meaningless.

 *WHAT*